-Driving is a huge part of one’s daily routine.
-Typically, you need to drive to get to work, run errands, transport your children, and much more.
-You may even need a driver’s license for your career.
-Below are some of the most common reasons for a suspended license.
+Driving is a huge part of living a full life in Michigan.
+Typically, you need to run errands, transport your children, visit family and friends, and much more.
+You probably need a driver’s license for your career.

-When you are convicted or plead guilty to first offense OWI in Michigan, your driver’s license will be suspended for 30 days.
+When you’re convicted or plead guilty to first offense OWI in Michigan, your driver’s license will be suspended for 30 days.
 In those 30 days, you cannot drive at all.

-Once completed successfully, you will be granted a restricted license for 150 days.
-In those 150 days, you are permitted to drive only to and from work and/or school and court ordered treatment.
-If you successfully complete 150 days on a restricted license and your court mandated treatment, then you will get your license back after paying the $125 driver’s license reinstatement fee.
+Once completed successfully, you’ll be granted a restricted license for 150 days.
+In those 150 days, you’re permitted to drive only to and from work and/or school and you must undergo court ordered treatment.
+If you successfully complete 150 days on a restricted license and your court mandated treatment, then you’ll get your license back after paying the driver’s license reinstatement fee.

 However, you may be able to avoid all this by hiring a DUI specialist attorney to handle your case.

-This is incredibly important to consider when you are arrested for one of the above mentioned offenses.
+This is incredibly important to consider when you’re arrested for one of the above mentioned offenses.
 Obtaining some sort of conviction relief (MCL 333.7411 or the Holmes Youthful Trainee Act “HYTA”) can keep the suspension from taking effect.
-However, it is important to remember that you do not even need to be near a vehicle for this suspension to occur.
+However, it’s important to remember that you don’t even need to be near a vehicle for this suspension to occur.

 According to MCL 257.626, reckless driving is defined as operating a motor vehicle on a public roadway (including parking lots), public lake, frozen pond, or stream with a “wanton or willful disregard for the safety of persons or property.”

-If convicted of reckless driving, six points will be added to your driving record by the Secretary of State MI (SOS).
-You will also be banned from driving for 90 days.
+If convicted of reckless driving, six points will be added to your driving record by the Secretary of State MI (SoS).
+You’ll also be banned from driving for 90 days.
 If you received a prior conviction within 7 years, your driver’s license will be revoked.

 Implied Consent Refusal Suspension